 Previous applications of GAS typically involved researchers or clinicians supporting the development of measurable goals leading the creation of GAS rubrics and associated ratings.
 However, when using GAS in secondary schools to evaluate the outcomes of self-determination interventions, the conditions under which goals are set and ways in which GAS rubrics are both created and rated can be complex.
-For example, the Self-Determined Learning Model of Instruction (SDLMI; Shogren et al., 2018; Wehmeyer et al., 2000) is an evidence-based intervention designed to be implemented by trained facilitators (e.g., general and special education teachers, related service personnel) that can be overlaid on any area of instruction (e.g., academic content, transition planning).
+For example, the Self-Determined Learning Model of Instruction (SDLMI; Shogren et al., 2018; Wehmeyer et al., 2000) is an evidence-based intervention designed to be implemented by trained facilitators (e.g., general and special education teachers and related service personnel) that can be overlaid on any area of instruction (e.g., academic content and transition planning).
 Trained SDLMI facilitators deliver targeted instruction to teach students to use a series of questions to guide themselves through the process of setting goals, building action plans, and evaluating their progress toward goal attainment.
-The SDLMI is delivered over an academic semester, with instruction organized around 12 Student Questions divided into three phases (Set a Goal, Take Action, Adjust Your Goal or Plan).
-Instruction guided by the 12 Student Questions continues across semesters to support students to build abilities and skills associated with self-determination as they refine their goals and action plans to achieve desired outcomes (Raley et al., 2018 for additional details on implementation).
+The SDLMI is delivered over an academic semester, with instruction organized around 12 Student Questions divided into three phases (set a goal, take action, and adjust your goal or plan).
+Instruction guided by the 12 Student Questions continues across semesters to support students to build abilities and skills associated with self-determination as they refine their goals and action plans to achieve desired outcomes (see Raley et al., 2018 for additional details on implementation).